 That being said, the market for CBD oil is heating up.
 Many people are interested in this type of oil, creating a significant potential to make sales.
 Kannaway's long history may be an advantage here, as many other companies haven't been around long.

 Before we get into the nitty-gritty about Kannaway specifically, there is one other thing to be aware of – the competition.
 The popularity of CBD oil has meant that many companies are entering the marketplace, including other MLMs.
 To successfully make money with Kannaway, you would need to convince people that Kannaway products are better than the other options on the market.

 As an MLM, Kannaway offers the chance to earn by selling the products and also by building a team.
 While these patterns are common enough, each MLM has their own specific requirements and complexities.
 Kannaway is no exception, which is why this post also considers whether you can reliably earn money through Kannaway.

 The emphasis of Kannaway is on hemp and its history, and the company promotes the concept of a hemp lifestyle.
-The product line reflects this, and contains a range of products that use hemp in some way.
-This includes a range of facial products, food square chews (kind of like fruit chews) and vaporizer pens.
+The product line reflects this, with most of their products containing compounds from cannabis in some way.

 Your buddy might rub CBD oil on his knee and tell you how great it feels.
 But if the pain relief is not tested properly, i.e. scientifically proven, the “relief” could be due to a number of things.
 It could be the action of rubbing the knee, or the mental exercise of trying to feel better, or an unintentional change in diet, or even (gasp), a desire for it to work since the person using it is also selling it.